mesosphere/dcos-commons/docs/tutorial.md

 environment variables, there's also a need for configuration of the underlying service tasks themselves in a flexible way.

-The DC/OS Stateful Services SDK includes logic for reading configuration from an external source (default: environment variables), detecting changes to the configuration, and redeploying any affected tasks.
-It also supports marking certain configuration parameters as "unmodifiable", so that the user can't change them after install time.
-For example, the disk size of permanent volumes cannot be modified because volume size is static.

 (Note: As of this writing, the following is still a work in progress, but should be available in the next week or two.)